MeCodeFael/MeCodeFael/README.md

 - 👋 Hi, I’m @MeCodeFael
 - 👀 I’m interested in everything.
-- 🌱 I’m currently learning how to socialize.
+- 🌱 I’m currently learning how to suicide.
-- 💞️ I’m looking for sugardadeh
+- 💞️ I’m looking for sugardadeh.
 - 📫 How to reach me ...
 Email me at DontDisturbMeImBusy@gmail.com

 <!---